 In addition to her litigation practice, Molly oversees CLC’s Summer Internship Program for law students.
 Together with Danielle Lang, she co-authored Distortion in the Census: America’s Oldest Gerrymander?, which was published in the University of Memphis Law Review.

-Molly graduated cum laude from Georgetown Law in 2016 and earned her B.A. with honors from the University of Southern California in 2004, where she majored in International Relations and minored in Economics and Peace and Conflict Studies.
+Molly graduated with honors from Georgetown Law in 2016, where she worked as a student attorney at the Institute for Public Representation: Civil Rights.
+Molly held a voting rights fellowship with CLC from 2016 to 2017, after which she served as a law clerk to in the Honorable B. Lynn Winmill in the United States District Court for the District of Idaho for the 2017 to 2018 term.
+Molly earned her Bachelor of Arts with honors from the University of Southern California in 2004, where she majored in International Relations and minored in Economics and in Peace and Conflict Studies.
 In between her undergraduate studies and law school, Molly worked on the executive team of a national network of nonprofit organizations.